psyomn/notes/specifications/multiple-data-sources-retrieve/mdsr.markdown

      </book>
 ~~~~

+Note: each server was started and stopped on its own (notice that both use
+3000).
+Later on we set the json server on port 3000, and the xml server on port
+3001.

 ## Defining the Retrievers as Modules

 Since we want obliviousness from all the different components in this software,